Lady Chatterley (TV serial)

 Lady Chatterley is a 1993 BBC television serial starring Sean Bean and Joely Richardson.
 It is an adaptation of D. H. Lawrence's 1928 novel Lady Chatterley's Lover, first broadcast on BBC1 in four 55-minute episodes between 6 and 27 June 1993.
 A young woman's husband returns wounded after the First World War.
-Facing a life with a husband now incapable of sexual activity she begins an affair with the groundskeeper.
+Facing a life with a husband now incapable of sexual activity she begins a passionate affair with the groundskeeper.
 The film reflects Lawrence's focus not only on casting away sexual taboos, but also the examination of the British class system.